Polynomial bounds for surfaces in cusped 3-manifolds: Placing curves on the chunk boundary

-Any two consecutive intersections in a combination will be connected by an arc of $\bdy Z_i$ in a face of a chunk.
+\begin{proof} Any two consecutive intersections in a combination will be connected by an arc of $\bdy Z_i$ in a face of a chunk.
 Because each face of a chunk is a disk, such an arc is unique up to isotopy.
 The only way the boundary component might not be unique is if multiple arcs with intersections on the same edges interleave in a face in different ways.
 But for a fixed combination, there will be a unique way to connect such arcs into a closed curve.
 Therefore, a combination determines a closed curve on the chunk boundary.
 If we have two identical combinations, they will determine parallel curves on the chunk boundary.
 These are isotopic on the chunk boundary, as required. \end{proof}

 \begin{lemma} Once all combinations that correspond to normal subsurfaces $Z_i$ are fixed, then the slopes of boundary components of $Z$ on $\bdy N(L)$ are uniquely determined.
 In particular, this is true even if we do not distinguish between $P$ and $B$. \end{lemma}